quantumpayments/testcoin/README.md

 ### Withdrawals

-Withdrawals are negotiated by sending a withdawal request to an inbox
+Withdrawals are negotiated by sending a withdrawal request to an inbox